TaylorC19/TaylorC19/README.md

 Git, Postgres, Google Firebase, Render

 ## 🌱 I’m currently learning ...
-At the moment, I am in the process of studying for the AWS Solutions Architect Associate Certification.
-I am also learning how to utilize Docker containers to create a common dev environment, and I have a keen interest in Django.
+At the moment, I am in the process of studying for the AWS Solutions Architect - Associate Certification.
+I am also learning how to utilize Docker containers to create a common dev environment for team projects, and I have a keen interest in Django for database and backend work.

 ## 🔭 I’m currently working on ...
 More information can be found on [my portfolio page](https://my-portfolio-taylorc19s-projects.vercel.app/).